Massachusetts Hospital Shares Strategies for Eliminating Sleep-Related Infant Deaths

 “Tufts’ team has done a tremendous job of testing strategies and change ideas that support NAPPSS-IIN’s three primary drivers—active endorsement of the American Academy of Pediatrics safe sleep guidelines, empowering infant caregivers to practice safe sleep, and activating community champions,” says Pat Heinrich, RN, MSN, CLE.
 “Each driver stems from significant research on programs and strategies that can move the needle on reducing sleep-related infant deaths.
 By testing ways to support each driver, NAPPSS-IIN teams are discovering how hospitals can help more babies sleep safely. “

-After two years of testing strategies and change ideas, Lisa Capra, MD, who leads the Tufts team’s improvement work, is sharing what’s helped her team drive improvement in their hospital system.
+After two years of testing strategies and change ideas, Lisa Capra, MD, who leads the Tufts team’s improvement work, shared what’s helped her team drive improvement in their hospital system.
 Hospitals seeking to help more families adopt safe sleep practices can learn from and replicate the strategies she shares, which we’ve organized under NAPPSS-IIN’s three primary drivers.

 Support active endorsement of American Academy of Pediatrics (AAP) guidelines for infant safe sleep, including promoting breastfeeding in a safe sleep environment.